 Co-culture under perfusion

-The BE-Doubleflow chip best fits these applications as a porous membrane separates the central chamber into two channels.
+The BE-Doubleflow chip best fit applications in organ-on-chip cell perfusion as a porous membrane separates the central chamber into two channels.

 Transwell under flow

 Transwells are classic devices widely used in standard cell culture to co-culture cell types, reproduce 2D-2D interfaces, 3D-2D interfaces, study cell invasion, assess monolayer permeability or active molecule uptake.